Compassionate Church to Cult

 He took that full pack of cancer sticks from his pocket, threw them on the floor and smashed them to a pulp.
 He never had another cigarette in his life.
 He lived to be 90 years old.

 They should have prayed for me, too.
 I was under my dad’s feet and in the car while he smoked.
 I never smoked, but, I had nicotine withdrawal and I have COPD from years of 2nd hand exposure.

 Crossing That Fine Line

 I think you can imagine what godly advice and prayer the Brothers would give to these scenarios that offered peaceful resolutions and learning opportunities for the entire congregation…but, at some point, Personal Ministry crossed the fine line into the alleged Prophetic Utterance or Direction from God.

 I remember other men who came in beside the long-time sage brothers began professing, “Verily, verily, I the Lord sayeth unto thee…” Hands would be raised to heaven and eye closed and rolled back as if in a trance.
 The men of God would lay their hands on the person’s head who was receiving ministry.
 And there was no escaping from Holy Spirit if you were called up to be reprimanded.
 Things seemed to no longer be loving community advice and prayer.

 It really seemed that the Lord Jesus was standing there on the platform demanding for the spirit to get right or be judged.
 I tell you what, I had the fear of the Lord imprinted on my brain.

-- Long term relationships were broken up, only to be matched with another significant other. ( Most ended up in divorce.)
+- Long term relationships were broken up, without closure, only to be matched with another significant other. ( Most ended up in divorce.)

 - People were moved from here to there leaving good jobs or school.